vulcandth/X4-Info-Miner/README.md

 $ ./x4-save-miner.py ~/.config/EgoSoft/X4/11524914/save/quicksave.xml.gz -olde -i2
 ```

 The amount of information displayed depends on the `-i`,`--info` setting.
-At level `1` it will display only the sector in which the object resides, level `2` will also show the position within the sector, and level `3` will show you the components on board.
+At level `1` it will display only the sector in which the object resides, level `2` will also show the position within the sector (x,y,z in meters), and level `3` will show you the components on board.

 For example, getting the ownerless ships at level `1` (the default) returns information like:
 ```